afs2015/PersonalWork/README.md

 SmallPythonProjects
 ============

-This contains code for personal projects.
+This contains code for small personal projects.